paulmelis/nano-tools/readme.md

 See the LICENSE file in this source distribution.

-The included Bootstrap, jQuery and Popper sources (most of the Javascript and CSS files under static/) have their own license.
+The included Bootstrap, jQuery and Popper sources (included under the static directory) have their own license.

 Bug reports, feature requests, etc